phonegap/phonegap-plugin-push/README.md

 [kony](http://www.kony.com/push-notification-services) and many others.

 [Amazon Simple Notification Service](https://aws.amazon.com/sns/)

 #### 4) Send MPNS Notification for WP8
-The simplest way to test the plugin is to create create an ASP.NET webpage that sends different notifications by using the URI that is returned when the push channel is created on the device.
+The simplest way to test the plugin is to create an ASP.NET webpage that sends different notifications by using the URI that is returned when the push channel is created on the device.

 You can see how to create one from MSDN Samples: